801labs/meeting_minutes/board_meeting/2021/board-meeting-11-05-2021.md

 - $5,062.04 income from Every.org fundraiser

 # Topics Discussed
+- Officer Coordinator Position
+    - Kayden Lindsey nominated Kimber as the Officer Coordinator
+    - The vote was unanimous in favor of Kimber as the Officer Coordinator
 - Covid-19 Policy and Requirements for the hackerspace
     - The board discussed the general sentiment of the patrons of the hackerspace
     - The board reviewed a detailed proposal given by Admiral Potato